 Creating a virtual host in MAMP

-Open BBEdit or TextWrangler (a free, cut-down version of BBEdit available from www.barebones.com).
-From the File menu, select Open Hidden.
-In the Open dialog box, select All Files from the Enable drop-down menu.
+Open TextWrangler (a free text editor available from www.barebones.com).
+From the File menu, select Open.
+At the bottom of the Open dialog box, select Everything from the Enable drop-down menu, and make sure the Show hidden items checkbox is checked.
 Then navigate to

-Place your cursor on a new line at the end of the file, and type 127.0.0.1followed by a space and the name of the virtual host you want to create.
-For example, to create a virtual host called
+127.0.0.1followed by a space and the name of the virtual host you want to create.
+For example, if you want to call the virtual host

-Use BBEdit or TextWrangler to open the main Apache configuration file,
+Use TextWrangler to open the main Apache configuration file,

 httpd.conf, which is located at

-Scroll to the bottom of the file and locate the following line:
+Scroll to the bottom of the file and locate the following lines (around 524–525):

-Remove the hash (pound) sign from the beginning of the line.
+Remove the hash (pound) sign from the beginning of the line that begins with

 This assumes that you want to locate the files for